aduh95/schwifty-markdown/README.md

 > - [Java](//java.com)
 > - _(optional)_ [Graphviz](//graphviz.org) (to generate all PlantUML diagram
 >   types)
->
-> If you don't want to use those features, you can set an environment variable
-> `SCHWIFTY_DISABLE_JAVA` at true or use the `--no-java` flag when running
-> `schwifty` to disable the warning on startup.

 Then, you need to download the package dependencies using `yarn` (you might need to use `sudo`):